FASCIITIS FIGHTER AND FASCIITIS FIGHTER ROUND 2 IN USE

 Two leg heel raise -on original Fasciitis Fighter

 If you cannot tolerate a single leg raise to begin with you can use two legs to raise up and lower down.
 One foot on Fasciitis Fighter and one foot on floor.

 Two leg heel raise -on Fasciitis Fighter ROUND 2

 If you cannot tolerate a single leg raise to begin with you can use two legs to raise up and lower down.
 Two feet on ROUND 2 Fasciitis Fighter.

 Level 1 on Fasciitis Fighter ROUND 2

 Level 2 on Fasciitis Fighter or Fasciitis Fighter ROUND 2

 Once tolerated a single leg raise inceases load.
 Use a stick or wall for balance.
 Can be performed on ROUND 2 version also.

 Single leg heel raise with progressive weight

-As load tolerance improves on single leg raise a gradual increase in weight is used.
+As load tolerance improves on single leg raise a gradual increase in weight is used by holding a weight in one hand.
 Use a stick or wall for balance.